berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 The first thing that happens in the script is that it creates 100 chained datasets with 10 million rows each.
-All this data is fed to the `csvexport` method that writes it to a CVS file on disk.
+All this data is fed to the `csvexport` method that writes it to a CSV file on disk.
 Exporting the data takes about 11 minutes (687 seconds) at a rate of almost 1.5 million rows per second or 115 MB/s